 10. Settling for Too Little Too Soon

 Ultimately, the most important mistake you need to avoid is settling for too little too soon.
 Do not get anxious, and do not let the insurance companies talk you into a bad decision.
-By working with an experienced attorney, you can make conscious, level-headed decisions; and, when your case is over, you can feel confident knowing that you received fair compensation for your injury-related losses.
+By working with an experienced personal injury lawyer, you can make conscious, level-headed decisions; and, when your case is over, you can feel confident knowing that you received fair compensation for your injury-related losses.

 Schedule a Free Initial Consultation with Accident Attorney